 10. Kids Learn the Importance of Safety

-Finally, participating in such an age-old sport such as archery will not only help your kid learn confidence, focus on goals, be determined, and many other sports’ characteristics and traits, it’ll help your kid in life in the long-run.
+Finally, participating in such an age-old sport as archery will not only help your kid learn confidence, focus on goals, be determined, and many other sports’ characteristics and traits, it’ll help your kid in life in the long run.

 Whether taught by a parent, coach, or friend, there’s going to be one lesson or two which will evidently help your kid be successful because of the pure determination it takes to focus on the arrow.
 Besides, there’s nothing better than knowing your kid will land his/her arrow in the bulls-eye from afar.
 Just so they know, practice makes perfect, but it’s part of the 10 reasons you should teach archery to your kid.